Ten Commandments – Sanctifying Time

 First, ironically, it protects the dignity of work.

-Notice that verse 9 of Exodus 20 says, Six days you shall labor and do all your work.
+Notice that verse 9 of Exodus 20 says, You have six days to do all your work,

 Some professions are always looking forward to what’s coming next.
 Health care professionals care for the patient in the bed until they are well.
 But as soon as that patient goes home another patient takes his place.
 Teachers get to the hear the bell at the end of the day and know that tomorrow morning those little faces will back.
 You get to the end of the school year and after eight weeks or so of summer another batch of the little hooligans take their place.

 Sales people.
 Government workers.
 Office staff.
 Full time mothers.
 It doesn't matter what you do, your work is never done.
 And if we aren't careful our work becomes toil.
-There is all the difference in the world between work and toil.
-Hard work gives us that good, tired feeling at the end of the day.
+Where hard work gives us that good, tired feeling at the end of the day.
 Toil just makes us tired.
 Meaningful labor leaves us satisfied.
 Toil leaves us drained.

 Second, it protects the dignity of human beings.